 A study of fundamental principles of written communication with extensive practice in expository writing (writing to inform).
 It will emphasize the writing of clear, coherent, logically organized papers and help prepare students for college and work-world writing tasks.
 Grammar and mechanics will be reviewed as needed.
 A grade of a C- (70%) is considered a minimum passing grade.
 Any grade below this minimum passing standard is considered a failing grade.
 Students must pass this course with a C- or better before being allowed to proceed to ENGL 1203 English Composition II.
 Exception: A grade of C (74%) is considered a minimum passing grade for Nursing students.
 (Fall & Spring).

-Pre-requisite: (ACT English 18 and Reading 18) or (SAT English 430 and SAT Reading 470) or FUND 0203
+Pre-requisite: (ACT English 15) or (new SAT Writing and Language 22 or old SAT Writing Section 380) or C- in FUND 0203.